-With so many remarkable women breaking ground in different places, why have I chosen to focus on the building trades?
-I was drawn to construction sites for many reasons--visually, I have always found them beautiful, mysterious and fascinating places.
+With so many remarkable women breaking ground in diverse fields, why have we chosen to focus on the building trades?
+We were drawn to construction sites for many reasons--visually, they are uniquely compelling places.
 Also, construction is familiar to us all.
 The building trades collectively produce the structures we see everyday.
-But beyond these intuitive reasons, I also wanted to report on the ongoing viability of construction careers in an economy that has de-skilled and outsourced so many other blue-collar jobs in manufacturing and production.
+But beyond these intuitive reasons, we also wanted to report on the ongoing viability of construction careers in an economy that has de-skilled and outsourced so many other blue-collar jobs in manufacturing and production.
 Because our buildings, bridges, and roads must always be built in the U.S.A., the opportunities in building trades will endure for a long time to come.

 We have chosen to focus on unionized trades for three simple reasons.
 First, union apprenticeship programs have provided by far the most viable pathway for women to enter these careers, offering paid training and an educational structure for acquiring skills and mentorship.
 Second, the economic incentives to pursue these careers exist only because unions have fought for those living wages and benefits and middle-class stability for their workers.
 Third, the process of union democracy has given women a structure in which to organize and build their movement.
 For all of these reasons, unions have played a fundamental role in the tradeswoman story, which is why they play a fundamental role in the film.